+Need to record your voice?
+What is the easiest and best sound recorder on the Mac?
 If you come a Windows PC background, you may be familiar with a handy little Sound Recorder application.
-So what options do we have on the mac for free and simple sound recording?
+So what options do we have on Mac OS?

-If you have Mac OS X 10.6 (Snow Leopard) or later, you may use the built in QuickTime 10 player.
+If your Mac is running OS X 10.6 Snow Leopard (2009) or later, you can use the built in QuickTime 10 player for audio recording.

 - Open QuickTime Player from your Applications folder.

-- You will see a very simple user interface that is similar to Windows Sound Recorder.
-(Picture above)
+- You will see a very simple user interface with sound recording controls.

 - Microphone volume is adjustable with the slider under the record button.